 I’ll be real, this never even crossed my mind to visit while I was there.
-I do not enjoy museums, unless they’re for something really weird.
-But, if you like history and museums, this is somewhere you should definitely go.
+I do not enjoy museums unless they’re for something really weird.
+But, if you like history and museums and want a tiny jade cabbage, this is somewhere you should definitely go.
 They have the largest collection in the world, nearly 700,000 pieces, of ancient Chinese art and artifacts, encompassing 8,000 years worth of history.
 Most of the collection is high-quality pieces collected by emperors.

 If you do go, there are two branches.
 The main (north branch) is in Taipei, while the other (south branch) is in Taibo.
 I would do a little research before going and decide which exhibits you’d like to see most to plan how to see it most efficiently.
 You could probably spend an entire day here.
 If you go in the afternoon, you can have dinner at the Shilin Night Market nearby.